ciaorona/bookstore/README.md

 # bookstore
-This is website for search a book in library, made for ITI traininng [ WILL UPDATE IT SOON ].
+This website to search for a book in library, made for ITI traininng [ WILL UPDATE IT SOON ].